Global Political Economy

 1. Public Good

-A good that is both non-excludable and non-rivalrous— cannot be effectively excluded from use, and use by one individual does not reduce availability to others.
+A good that is both non-excludable and non-rivalrous—individuals cannot be effectively excluded from use, and use by one individual does not reduce availability to others.

 Examples: fresh air, national security, lighthouses, street lighting, public infrastructure, open-source software